tombensve/APS/README.md

 OSGi will be dumped and replaced with simple Java ServiceLoader services.
 That is for internal "platform" services!

-APS2 will define an API for message driven communication using JSON.
-It will be called "APSMessager" to avoid confusion with other things.
-In this version it is called APSBus, which is a bad name.

-The "Messager" will be an API that providers implement.
-So how messages are sent from a to b is not defined.
-Today in APS there is an APSBus implementation using Vert.x 3.
-In next version there will be an implementation of APSMessager using Vert.x 4.
-But the APSMessager API can be implemented using anything.
-How a message goes from point a to point b is not in general relevant.
-It depends on what APSMessager implementations are proviced.
-Code using APSMessager should not care what the implementation is.
-I will provide one implementation based on Vert.x 4 and one that simply passes message in within same JVM instance.
-So how messages are sent depends on what API providers are included in executable jar.
-I'm planning to use Maven Shade plugin.

-Preferrably it will be possible to include both "in JVM" and "over network" messages in same jar that auto resolves how to send messages and where.
-Haven't completely figured out all detains yet, but this is  my goal.

-The only code using ServiceLoader mechanism is code providing implementation of external communication.
-I call these platform services.
-Code using APSMessager I call ... well I haven't come up with a good name yet.
-Providing services ?
-Functional services ?
-APS services ? ...

-And yes, the remote services will talk REST and other protocol, like Vert.x event bus.
-Will actually provide REST by receiving REST calls and sending content as a message using APSMessager, and the reply to that will be send back to caller according to REST.
-Implementation wise all services will deal with messages.
-Vert.x 4 supports STOMP and I plan to have a STOMP provider for sending APSMessager messages.

-The most important rule is KEEP IT SIMPLE!
-I hope to accomplish that.
-In this APS version I clearly failed.

 ----

 ## This project is work in progress and currently cannot be expected to be completely stable!!